rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/README.md

 Run the script  [Inventory.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Utilities/Ageing%20Analysis/Inventory/Inventory.ps1) which will   trigger the inventory collection process.

-  * The Inventory PowerShell script colletcs inventory details of given Aplication folder.
+  * The Inventory PowerShell script collects inventory details of given Aplication folder.
-  * The PowerShell code is run with minimum folder depth, especially for Large applications
+  * The PowerShell code is run with minimum folder depth, especially for Large applications.
   * The code exports .csv file with inventory details including Size, Files count, Directory Count, Last Modification Time with depth level mentioned.
   * The generated result is in txt file, saved into the Output folder.
-  * This .csv is further analyzed for determining the ageing analysis approach for identifying active and inactive folders
+  * This .csv is further analyzed for determining the ageing analysis approach for identifying active and inactive folders.

  ## Ageing Analysis Approach

+ Below is the approach on the ageing analysis using this powershell script:

  * The objective of Ageing Analysis is to find Active and Inactive Folders in an application.
  * Majorly Ageing analysis approach is done by considering the size of the folder and recent child modification time.